 Here are some tips to help you manage your team’s annual leave like a pro.
 Before that, it is imperative to know what annual leave is and how it works?

-Some employers allow employees to use their annual leave as they wish, while some impose conditions on when they may take their leave.
+Some employers allow annual leave employees to use their leave as they wish, while some impose conditions on when they may take their leave.
+It is important to have a clear and fair annual leave policy for employees, outlining their entitlements, the procedure for requesting leave, and the approval process.

 When employees are not entitled to paid leave, they often receive additional holidays and claim payment in lieu.